 The Consolidated Group has entered into commercial leases for office premises in Mozambique and Australia.
-These leases have been accounted for under AASB16 with the recognition of a right of use asset and lease liability in the financials (Refer to Note 13).
+These leases have been accounted for under AASB16 with the recognition of a right of use asset and lease liability in the financials (Refer to Note 12).
+There are no other operating lease commitments at 30 June 2023 (2022: Nil)